-fbpx Press release: Hetain Patel, Baa’s House 11 | CIRCA 20:21
+fbpx Press Release: CIRCA Presents Hetain Patel, Baa’s House 11 | CIRCA 20:21

-Press release: Hetain Patel, Baa’s House 11
+Press Release: CIRCA Presents Hetain Patel, Baa’s House 11

 CIRCA PRESENTS NEW WORK BY HETAIN PATEL IN COLLABORATION WITH THE FILM LONDON JARMAN AWARD

-Manifesting in heroic scale a figure often overlooked by media and advertising, Hetain Patel broadcasts Baa’s House 11’ a poignant new commission for CIRCA showcasing a first-generation immigrant matriarch towering over the streets of London, Milan, New York, Seoul and Tokyo throughout November.
+(London, Piccadilly Circus) 1 November 2021 ➳ Manifesting in heroic scale a figure often overlooked by media and advertising, Hetain Patel broadcasts Baa’s House 11’ a poignant new commission for CIRCA showcasing a first-generation immigrant matriarch towering over the streets of London, Milan, New York, Seoul and Tokyo throughout November.

 Presented in collaboration with The Film London Jarman Award, Baa’s House 11’ embodies the spirit of iconoclastic filmmaker and polemical gay activist Derek Jarman.
 Influenced by his legacy of challenging perceptions, giving a voice to marginalised communities and pushing creative practices forward, The Mayor of London has supported Patel in creating a special trompe-l’oeil 3D experience exclusively for Piccadilly Lights, as part of their ‘Let’s Do London’ campaign.